-C4 (2 points possible) Resources ( po pool) Art in Public Spaces Master Plan Describe how your project aligns with the Art in Public Spaces and/or Arts and Culture Master Plans, or otherwise contributes to the overall cultural Arts and Culture Master Plan and artistic vitality of Port Moody: Enforcement Through the use of elements such culturally-significant geometric screens, architectural detailing, landscaping, and aesthetic signage, the proposed - N/A development will make an important contribution to the public realm and streetscape in such a high-visibility location.
-Staff comments While not an actual public art installation, the mashrabiya screen does represent a significant artistic element Score 1 /2 ~ Enforcement C5 (1 point possible) Architectural elements will be Does the project include artistic elements for the benefit of the residents/ occupants (e.g., artistic features in a private courtyard or main entryway)? secured through the Development Permit. ■ Yes - Elements on Landscape Plans □ No will be subject to securities.
-If yes, please describe: Staff comments The proposal includes a thoughtfully-designed, geometric pattern for the enjoyment of the residents and Jamatkhana visitors, as well as a rooftop amenity deck within the institutional component specifically designed to replicate an Islamic garden that will contribute to the cultural enrichment of the occupants.
-The signage, architectural details and material selection at the main entryways will also include artistic elements.
-Score 1/1
+0.4 Resources C4 (2 points possible) Art in Public Spaces Master Plan Describe how your project aligns with the Art in Public Spaces and/or Arts and Culture Master Plans, or otherwise contributes to the overall cultural and artistic vitality of Port Moody: Arts and Culture Master Plan Enforcement Through the use of elements such culturally-significant geometric screens, architectural detailing, landscaping, and aesthetic signage, the proposed development will make an important contribution to the public realm and streetscape in such a high-visibility location. - N/A Staff comments While not an actual public art installation, the mashrabiya screen does represent a significant artistic element Score 1 /2 CE Enforcement C5 (1 point possible) Does the project include artistic elements for the benefit of the residents/ occupants (e.g., artistic features in a private courtyard or main entryway)?
+Architectural elements will be secured through the Does the project include artistic elements for the benefit of the residents/ Architectural elements will be secured through the Development Permit.
+Does the project include artistic elements for the benefit of the residents/ occupants (e.g., artistic features in a private courtyard or main entryway)?
+Architectural elements will be secured through the Does the project include artistic elements for the benefit of the residents/ occupants (e.g., artistic features in a private courtyard or main entryway)?
+Yes Architectural elements will be secured through the Development Permit.
+Elements on Landscape Plans Does the project include artistic elements for the benefit of the residents/ occupants (e.g., artistic features in a private courtyard or main entryway)? ■ Yes □ No Architectural elements will be secured through the Development Permit.
+Elements on Landscape Plans will be subject to securities.

 Heritage

 Resources

 C6 (3 points possible) Heritage Register

-Have you consulted with City staff to determine if any of the structures on the subject property may have heritage value?
+Have you consulted with City staff to determine if any of the structures on

+the subject property may have heritage value?
 Enforcement

-☐ Yes Emorcement

-- Submission of Statement of
+☐ Yes - Submission of Statement of

-□ No Significance with application will be required.
+│ □ No Significance with application will be required.

-■ N/A
+■ N/A Will be required.

 If yes, does the project include a statement of significance for heritage structures not listed on Heritage Register, prepared by a heritage conservation specialist where potential heritage value is observed?
 Staff comments

 □ Yes

 □ No

 ■ N/A

 Score/3

 C7 (3 points possible) Enforcement

-(c perme personal) - Submission of a conservation
+(3 points possible) - Submission of a conservation

 Does the project include a heritage conservation plan prepared by a heritage conservation professional for a structure on the property of the application or on another property in the City? plan will be required with application.

 □ Yes Staff comments

 □ No

 ■ N/A

 If yes, provide the address of the structure included in the heritage conservation plan:

 Address:

-Score /3
+Score/3